schmurfy/rrd-grapher/README.md

     $ guard (will take one console)

+You can also force a full rebuild of everything with (coffeescript + sprockets):

+    $ rake build

 Last thing you will certainly need is to start a webserver, any should do but I currently use unicorn